BranchTaken/Hemlock/doc/design/syntax.md

 ### Integer

 Integers are either signed or unsigned, though a leading sign is always a separate token.
-Integer literals may be specified in any of four bases, as determined by optional base prefix:
+Integer literals may be specified in any of four radixes, as determined by optional radix prefix:

 - `0b`: Binary, where digits are in `[01]`.
 - `0o`: Octal, where digits are in `[0-7]`.